-- Semester/Term Taught: Michaelmas Term
+- Semester/Term Taught: Hilary Term

-- Module Personnel: Dr Alison Fernandes
+- Module Personnel: Professor John Divers

 The aim of this module is to provide students with subject specific knowledge and to equip them with the necessary skills for independent research.
-On successful completion of this module, students should be able to:

 The word count includes footnotes but it does not include the bibliography.
 Essays that go over the limit will be liable for a 5 mark deduction.